bjanosngt/60-LED-Build-Light-Board/README.md

 # 60-LED-Build-Light-Board
-Shows status of 10 Jenkins jobs with up to 6 previous statuses for each job on a 60 LED strip.
+Shows the status of 10 Jenkins jobs with up to 6 previous statuses for each job on a 60 LED strip.

 ### Background:
 I wanted to want to be able to display Jenkins job statuses on a physical board...so I built this using help from an adafruit tutorial, adatruit products and some open source libraries.
 (See the 60LedCorkboardBuildStatus.JPG to see the final product)